 A study published in the Journal of Medicinal Food confirms this.
 The results showed that eating grapefruit led to modest weight loss: People who ate half a grapefruit three times a day before each meal lost about two pounds more than those who didn’t.

-Pro tip: One word of caution — it’s advised against eating grapefruit if you’re taking certain prescription medications, Haynes says, so check with your doctor before adding to your diet.
+Pro tip: One word of caution — it’s advised against eating grapefruit if you’re taking certain prescription medications, so check with your doctor before adding it to your diet.

-Oatmeal is a fantastic source of complex carbs, dietary fiber, and protein, all of which can help you feel full for several hours, says Haynes.
-One cup of cooked oats has 159 calories, and it contains about six grams of protein, 27 grams of carbs, four grams of fiber, and three grams of fat.
+Oatmeal is a fantastic source of complex carbs, dietary fiber, and protein, all of which can help you feel full for several hours.
+One cup of cooked oats has 159 calories and contains about six grams of protein, 27 grams of carbs, four grams of fiber, and three grams of fat.

 Another healthy option for oatmeal?
-“Use rolled oats as an ingredient in protein snack balls,” says Haynes.
+“Use rolled oats as an ingredient in protein snack balls,” adds Maguire.

 Not all yogurts are created equal when it comes to weight loss.
-Most flavored yogurts and store-bought brands are packed with added sugar, Haynes says.
+Most flavored yogurts and store-bought brands are packed with added sugar.

-Yogurt also contains probiotics, “which may help with weight loss by improving the ratio of good to bad bacteria in the gut,” Haynes says.
+Yogurt also contains probiotics, “which may help with weight loss by improving the ratio of good to bad bacteria in the gut,” Maguire adds.

 The USDA’s recommended serving size of Greek yogurt is one cup, which has 100 calories, six grams of carbs, less than one gram of fat, about six grams of sugar, and a whopping 17 grams of protein.
 It’s also loaded with calcium and potassium.